Some people take far too many rest days, while others do not take nearly enough. Let’s talk about the warning signs that it is time for a rest day.

 If you have hit a plateau, you may think you need to exercise more.
 Before you do that though, try taking a day or too off.
 As I said before, rest days heal your muscles.
 If you are overtraining, your muscles will never get a chance to heal and change.
 Take a day off and consider how you can switch-up your exercise routine once you’re back in the gym.
 This off day may be exactly what your body needs.

 You hated every minute of your last workout

 Distance makes the heart grow fonder.
 Take a couple days off, and you might find that you actually miss your workouts.

 Those annoying aches have turned into serious pain

 It is one thing for you knees and ankles to feel achey, but when those aches turn into real pain, it is time to take a break.
 It is possible that your muscles are being overworked and are causing this pain to worsen.
 Take a day to roll out and stretch your muscles.
 If you are still feeling pain after a day or two of recovery, go see a doctor.

 You are constantly tired

-If you’re exhausted and moody, it may be better to skip a workout that to push through.
+If you’re exhausted and moody, it may be time to skip a workout.
 Being constantly tired is a symptom of being overworked.
 Your body will not do the things you want it to in these conditions.
 Exercise creates a rush of endorphins, which is great.
-But those endorphins are also accompanied by cortisol (a stress hormone).
+Endorphins typically will improve your mood.
+However, those endorphins are also accompanied by cortisol (a stress hormone).
 When those cortisol levels remain high, you will start to feel stressed and moody.
 Most of the time exercise is great for stress, but too much of a good thing is too much.
 Do yourself a favor and skip the gym for a day or two.